-The red variety (also Ezhiodola) is a new breed between Abouriou x Tinta da Madeira ( Negramoll ).
+The red grape variety (also Ezhiodola) is a new breed between Abouriou x Tinta da Madeira ( Negramoll ).
 The Basque name means "blood brother".
-According to 2007 done DNA analysis has the parentage specified in the breed list Fer Servadou x Abouriou proved wrong.
-The crossing took place on behalf of the INRA in 1954 by the breeder Pierre Marcel Durquéty (* 1923) with the support of the university Montpellier, The variety protection was granted in 1978.
-The early-ripening, high-yielding vine is generally resistant to disease.
-It produces deep dark, tannin and alcohol rich but rather low-acid reds with raspberry flavor.
-The variety is mainly used for blends in many départements of Southwest France used.
-The acreage in 2010 was 271 hectares with a strong falling trend.
-There are more stocks in Spain and Switzerland, such as Brazil (99 ha) and Uruguay (3 ha).
+According to 2007 DNA analysis has the parenthood specified in the breeding list Fer Servadou x Abouriou found to be wrong.
+The crossing was carried out on behalf of the INRA in 1954 by the breeder Pierre Marcel Durquéty (* 1923) with the support of the university Montpellier, The variety protection was granted in 1978.
+The early ripening, productive vine is generally resistant to diseases.
+It produces deep dark, tannin and alcohol rich but rather low acid red wines with raspberry aroma.
+The variety is mainly used for blends in many departments of Southwest France used.
+The area under cultivation in 2010 was 271 hectares with a strongly falling trend.
+There are further stocks in Spain and Switzerland, such as Brazil (99 ha) and Uruguay (3 ha).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)